1) Why should I file an Invention Disclosure?

 4) What happens after TTO receives my Invention Disclosure?

 The Invention Disclosure is reviewed by our licensing professionals.
 Based on the products and services you and the TTO identify in the disclosure, we do initial market sizing and competitive analyses.
-We will also conduct an initial prior art search to begin to define the scope of patentability.
+We conduct an initial prior art search to begin to define the scope of patentability.
 We will then set up a meeting with you to discuss your invention and how you envision commercializing it.
 We’ll also present the results of our analyses, solicit your feedback, and decide on next steps, which will be unique to every case.

 5) How long does the process take?